frimpongemanuele/darkweb-osint-threat-intelligence/README.md

 ## Skills Demonstrated

-This project demonstrates a combination of cybersecurity research, technical investigation, system administration and analytical skills.
+This project demonstrates a combination of cybersecurity research, technical investigation, security tooling and analytical skills.

 | Area | Skills Demonstrated |
 |---|---|